DerelictOrg/derelictorg.github.io/docs/packages/gl3.md

 }
 ```

 To use extensions with context objects, you must define a custom context type.
-It is not currently possible to mix extension in to the default `GLContext`.
+It is not currently possible to mix extensions in to the default `GLContext`.
 Each extension declaration must be split into three parts: types, functions, and the loader.

 ```d
 module mygl;